Policies and Procedures

 - Study Elsewhere

 Students are permitted to take courses elsewhere under unusual circumstances—these circumstances do not include scheduling convenience, commuting convenience, or financial (lower cost) reasons.
+Study elsewhere is meant to be completed when courses are unavailable at Mason.
 When seeking to enroll in credit courses at another collegiate institution concurrently, students enrolled at George Mason must submit a written request and receive pre-approval before taking the course or they may not receive transfer credit for course work taken at another institution (this rule also applies to courses taken through the consortium).
 For the form and more information please follow: Request to Take Courses Elsewhere.
 Submit this form and documentation to the Office of Student Success and Academic Services, Room 008 of Enterprise Hall.

 - The department offering the course must approve a study elsewhere request.
 First have an advisor sign the study elsewhere form.
-This form will then be submitted first to the dean of the School of Business and then sent to the dean of the college offering the course for final approval (Ex: MATH 108, SBUS advisor would sign, then reviewed by SBUS dean, the brought to COS for approval, advisor’s signature does NOT mean it is approved).
+This form will then be submitted first to the Assistant Dean of the School of Business and then sent to the college offering the course for final approval (Ex: MATH 108, SBUS advisor would sign, then reviewed by SBUS Assistant Dean, then brought to the College of Science for approval, advisor’s signature does NOT mean it is approved).

 - Written permission from the department offering the course needed to transfer courses back to Mason.